coderrata/GoToRust/NOTES.md

 **I have no idea if it's even possible!?**
 - Understand Go compiler.
 - Get a general idea for next steps.
+*add Day 3*
+- Add tokens in tokens.go
+- Need to modify the parser!
+- AST to where it would actually fit.
+- Would it be easier to just make a new parser?
+- Scanner.go would need to be changed also.

 #### REFERENCES
 - **Linux Sys Calls**